 Beacon number on the vessel or aircraft, with the first beacon on the vessel or aircraft designated as "0".
 Information is determined by decoding the 406 MHz message.

-Enter "NIL" if the Beacon Message is invalid per document C/S A.001, section entitled "Alert Message Validation (Filtering Anomalous Data)".
+Enter "NIL" if no information is available or the Beacon Message is invalid per document C/S A.001, section entitled "Alert Message Validation (Filtering Anomalous Data)".